 The size of the fines detailed above is the highest amount possible.
 It’s the supervisory authority that decides the size of a fine.
 The supervisory authority’s goal is an effective and proportionate fine.
 GDPR details specific factors if a violation should result in a fine and the supervisory authority makes its assessment based on this.

 The main factor is the gravity of the infringement.
-The authority may also look at previous infringements, how they found out about the violation and how co-operative an organisation is with them.
+The authority may also consider previous infringements, how the violation was discovered and how co-operative an organisation acts in en enforcement action.

 How can we prevent GDPR fines?

-The only safe way to prevent GDPR fines is to become GDPR compliant.
-You achieve this by working toward fostering a good privacy culture in your company.
-This includes drafting proper privacy policies, informing data subjects and training your employees.
+The only safe way to prevent GDPR fines is to be GDPR compliant.
+You achieve this by working toward fostering a good privacy culture in your company and maintaining the appropriate processes.
+This includes drafting proper privacy policies, informing data subjects, training your employees and continuously improving the organisation.